Best Practices for Secure Session Management in Node

 Traditionally, sessions are identifiers sent from the server and stored on the client-side.
 On the next request, the client sends the session token to the server.
 Using the identifier, the server can associate a request with a user.

-Session identifiers can be stored in cookies, localStorage, and sessionStorage.
-Session identifiers can be sent back to the server via cookies, URL params, hidden form fields or a custom header.
 Additionally, a server can accept session identifiers by multiple means.
 This is usually the case when a back-end is used for websites and mobile applications.

 Session Identifiers

-Generally speaking, a session identifier:
+Generally speaking, a session identifier is:

 The recommended session ID must have a length of 128 bits or 16 bytes.
 A good pseudorandom number generator (PNRG) is recommended to generate entropy, usually 50% of ID length.

-Cookies are ideal because they are sent with every request and can be secured easily.
-LocalStorage doesn't have an expiry attribute so it persists.
-On the other hand, SessionStorage doesn't persist across multiple tabs/windows and is cleared when a tab is closed.
-Extra client code is required to be written to handle LocalStorage / SessionStorage.
-Additionally, both are an API so, theoretically, they are vulnerable to XSS.
+On the other hand, SessionStorage doesn't persist across multiple tabs or windows and is cleared when a tab is closed.
+Extra client code is required to be written to handle LocalStorage or SessionStorage.
+Additionally, both are APIs, so theoretically, they are vulnerable to XSS.

-Usually, the communication between client and server should be over HTTPS.
-Session identifiers should not be shared among the protocols.
-Sessions should be refreshed if the request is redirected.
-Also, if the redirect is to HTTPS, the cookie should set after the redirect.
-In case multiple cookies are set, the back-end should verify all cookies.
+Also, if the redirect is to HTTPS, the cookie should be set after the redirect.
+In cases where multiple cookies are set, the back-end should verify all cookies.

 Securing Cookie Attributes

-Cookies can be secured using the following attributes.
+Cookies can be secured using the following attributes:

 Typically, a session library should be able to generate a unique session, refresh an existing session and revoke sessions.
 We will be exploring the express-session library ahead.